-The Counselor Education Master of Education (MEd) degree prepares students for professional
+The Master of Education in Counselor Education degree prepares students for professional

 careers as either school counselors (48 hour program) or counselors in clinical mental